Day 34

 Police hut

-February 2nd, 2012 | View on map
+February 2nd, 2012

-I've seen a few of these little NYPD booths elsewhere in the city, but I must have passed by at least half a dozen (not counting a couple similar private security shacks) today while walking around Yeshiva University in Washington Heights.
-I'd guess it's been a couple months since this one was last used: that copy of the New York Post is from November 10th of last year.
+I've seen a few of these little NYPD booths elsewhere in the city, but I must have passed by at least half a dozen (not counting a couple of similar private security shacks) today while walking around Yeshiva University in Washington Heights.
+I'd guess it's been a while since this one was last used: that copy of the New York Post is from November 10th of last year.

 Day 34